Golden Gate to Ancient Rus'. VI

 Well, well, you can try.

 Close your eyes and listen to the modern city noise.
-Now imagine that we approached the Golden Gate, passed through the gate opening, we were enveloped in twilight.
-Behind him the city was noisy, cars were honking, the smell of gasoline could be heard.
-Ahead, we also hear the city noise, but different, and it smells differently: freshly cut wood and fragrant honey (light a candle for a smell).
-We went ahead and before us appeared the city of Vladimir of the 12th century.
-We are fascinated looking at the revived ancient city.
-At this time, the bells rang (recording of the sound of bells).
-All the townspeople left their affairs and went to the upper fortress, where the white-stone temple shone with golden domes.
+Now imagine that we approached the Golden Gate, walked through the gate opening, and were enveloped in twilight.
+The city was noisy behind me, cars were honking, and the smell of gasoline could be heard.
+Ahead we also hear the city noise, but it’s different, and it smells different: freshly planed wood and fragrant honey (light a candle for the smell).
+We walked forward and the city of Vladimir of the 12th century appeared before us.
+We look in fascination at the revived ancient city.
+At this time the bells rang (recording of the sound of the bells).
+All the townspeople left their work and headed to the upper fortress, where the white stone temple shone with golden domes.
 Open your eyes and look: this is the main temple of Vladimir - the Assumption Cathedral.

-Listen to the poem and say what words of the poet prove that the cathedral or temple is a cultural monument.
+Listen to the poem and say which words of the poet prove that the cathedral or temple is a cultural monument.

 You will see a dream come true.

-Like the smoke of a fire in a calm, like a flame,
+Like the smoke of a fire in the calm, like a flame,

-He is torn to the heights solemn and slender,
+He rushes to the heights, solemn and slender,

-The stone is winged with melodious power, -
+The stone is inspired by the singing power, -

-For God he is al not built for God
+He's built for God or not built for God

 (Shefner.
 B.)

-So, what words of the poet prove that the cathedral or temple is a cultural monument?
+So, what words of the poet prove that a cathedral or temple is a cultural monument?

-Choose the words that are suitable for describing the Assumption Cathedral:
+Choose the words that suit the description of the Assumption Cathedral:

 majestic